 Arthritis is inflammation in any joint caused by growing or deteriorating bone into the joint space.
 There are two common types of arthritis – osteoarthritis or rheumatoid arthritis – but both cause pain, stiffness, and weakness of joints.

 How do you get arthritis?

 There are two types of arthritis and both have a very different cause.

 1 – Osteoarthritis – This is a common ailment of people older than 40 who have had a joint injury in the past which fails to heal sufficiently.
 Over time the uneven loading of the joint causes it to remodel.

 2 – Rheumatoid arthritis – This is an autoimmune disease that can affect multiple joints at the same time or various times.
 It can affect people of all ages.
 During periods of inflammation physiotherapy, massage therapy and hydrotherapy can be very effective but will not cure the condition long term.

 NOTE – A common myth is if you click your joints a lot you will get arthritis.
 This is not necessarily the case.
 If you can click your joint once only then you are simply letting gas out of the joint.
-If you can click your joint multiple times in succession then there is a chance you could be aggravating a joint which could, in turn, cause arthritis.
+If you can click your joint multiple times in succession then there is a chance you could be aggravating a joint.

 What does it feel like?

-Arthritis can be described in many ways including locking, clicking, blocking, graunching, like glass in the joint, hot or aching.
+You may describe arthritis as locking, clicking, blocking, graunching, glass, hot or aching.
 Stiffness is almost always present and weakness at the joint as the surrounding muscles struggle to move the painfully stiff joint.
 In weight-bearing joints eg hips, knees, ankles and toes, you will be reluctant to stand and walk for long periods.

 How is it diagnosed?